21 Best Lazy Dog Breeds for Apartment Living - CityDogsLife Skip to content

 bolognese

-The Bolognese is entertaining and curious, and is usually exploring and investigating everything.
-With children is affectionate and playful and gets along well with other pets.
+Curious and entertaining, he tends to investigate and explore everything.
+With children he’s affectionate and playful, and he gets along well with other pets.

 13. English Bulldog